What you need to know about COVID-19

 What to do if you're feeling unwell

-If you’re feeling unwell and experiencing COVID-19 symptoms leading up to your lesson, you should defer your lesson.
-If you need to defer your lesson, contact the office before your lesson time to discuss your options.
+If you’re feeling unwell and experiencing COVID-19 symptoms leading up to a lesson, you should defer your lesson.
+If you need to defer your lesson, contact the head office before your lesson time to discuss your options.

 Fever, fatigue or aches;